sanjayankur31/ankursinha.in/content/pages/02-research-profile.rst

 :author: ankur
 :slug: 02-research-profile

-I'm still working on getting my doctorate in Computer Science.
-My research interests include plasticity, associative memory, recurrent spiking neural networks, bio-mimetic robotics.
-There are quite a few other topics I muse about but I general haven't the time to actually research them at the moment.
+I'm still working on getting my doctorate in Computer Science at the University of Hertfordshire.
+I work in computational neuroscience and my interests include plasticity - both structural and synaptic, associative memory, recurrent spiking neural networks, bio-mimetic robotics and so on.
+There are quite a few other topics I muse about but I generally haven't the time to actually research them at the moment.

 PhD candidate at Herts
 ----------------------